Playwright Pagination: How to Scrape Multiple Pages

 Infinite scroll requires scrolling down a web page continuously to show more content.
 It’s common with social sites and e-commerce websites.

-You'll scrape product information from ScrapingClub, a website that uses infinite scrolling.
+You'll scrape product information from the [ScrapingCourse infinite scrolling challenge] (https://www.scrapingcourse.com/infinite-scrolling/) page.
 See how it loads content in the demo below:

 Click to open the image in full screen